Mohamedmohsen179/Competitive-Programming/README.md

 ## Introduction

-Competitive programming is a fun and challenging way to improve your coding skills and algorithmic thinking.
-This repository includes my solutions to problems from various online judges and contests, such as:
+Competitive programming is a challenging and rewarding way to improve coding skills and algorithmic thinking.
+This repository includes my solutions to problems from:
+- LeetCode
 - Codeforces
-- LeetCode
-- HackerRank
-- CodeChef
-- AtCoder
-- and more!

 Each solution is organized by platform and problem name for easy navigation.